I have lost count of nights with a blinking cursor and a blank page. I want a strong article, but ambition without a first move is a trap.

 You can't bake a cake without ingredients, just like you can't write a good article without a topic to write about.

-Before article writing, research potential platforms before writing and choose one that aligns with your topic and audience.
+Before article writing, research potential platforms and choose one that aligns with your topic and audience.

 You wouldn't post your article on the colonization of Mars on a racing forum.